 The EMN also supports and contributes to the updates of the EU Immigration Portal.
 Portal provides practical information to third-country nationals wishing to work, study, do research in the EU or reunite with ones family in the EU.

-Networking on national and international level
+Networking at national and at European level